 The choice is up to you.

-Here are my picks for the best website builder.
+Here are my top picks for the best website builder to use this year.

 Best Website Builder for Small Business ($13/month)

 Wix is the most popular website builder on the market, with over 100 million users.

 They have 500+ ready-to-use templates to design your website in any industry.
 These templates are mobile-optimized and have 100 fonts to choose from (or you can upload your own).